cda-tum/mmft-simulator/README.md

 ```python
 pip install mmft.simulator
 ```
-and import the hybrid simulator in your code
+and import the MMFT simulator in your code
 ```python
 from mmft import simulator
 ```